-This Spicy Korean Chicken is an easier adaptation from Korean BBQ Chicken but easier, with slightly lesser ingredients in the marinade, and can be grilled outdoor (perfect for summer), baked in the oven, or just pan-fried on a skillet or pan.
-It’s very versatile so you can eat it all year long.
+This Spicy Korean Chicken recipe is an easy adaptation from Korean BBQ Chicken.
+It has lesser ingredients in the marinade, and can be grilled outdoor (perfect for summer), baked in the oven, or just pan-fried on a skillet or pan.

 Korean ingredients are very easy to get these days.
-You can find them at Asian stores, Korean stores, or in the international aisle of your regular supermarket.
-If not, you can simply buy them online from Amazon.
-Buy a bucket, marinate a bunch of this Spicy Korean Chicken, dig in and enjoy the amazing great taste of Asian food!
+You can find them at Asian stores, Korean stores, or in the international aisle of your regular supermarket or buy them online from at Amazon.